-17.1.5 NAMECOMP^XLFNAME(): Component Parts from Standard Name parts of that name.
+18.1.5 NAMECOMP^XLFNAME(): Component Parts from Standard Name

+Reference Type Supported

+Category Name Standard lization

+IA # 3065

-Description This API takes a name in standard format and returns in an array the component parsed.
+Description This API takes a name in standard format and returns in an array the component parts of that name.

+Format NAMECOMP^XLF NAME(.name)

+Input Parameters .name: (required) This parameter is the name in standard format to be parsed.
 NAMECOMP^XLFNAME returns the component parts of the name in nodes descendent from NAME.
-(See "Output"

-Format NAMECOMP^XLFNAME(.name)

-Input Parameters .name: (required) This parameter is the name in standard format to be that follows.)
+(See the "Output Parameters" section that follows.)

 Output Parameters .name: The component parts of the name are returned in the NAME array passed in.

 • NAME("FAMILY) = Family (last) Name

 • NAME("GIVEN") = Given (first) Name

 • NAME("MIDDLE") = Middle Name

 • NAME("SUFFIX") = Suffix(es)

 In this example, the MYNAME variable is set to the standard name.
-The NAMECOMP^XLFNAME call is made to return in the MYNAME array the component parts of that name:
+The NAMECOMP[^]XLFNAME call is made to return in the MYNAME array the component parts of that name: